Singapore Subsidiary Registration

 A subsidiary being a locally incorporated entity, is subject to the same annual filing requirements as local companies.
 For more details, see annual filing requirements for Singapore companies

-A Singapore subsidiary is the recommended choice for small to mid-size foreign companies wishing to setup a presence in Singapore.
+A Singapore subsidiary company is the recommended form of company setup for small to mid-size foreign companies wishing to establish a presence in Singapore.
 The parent company’s liabilities are limited and its assets remain protected.
-The subsidiary company being treated as a resident company enjoys tax benefits of Singapore as well as the privileges arising out of Singapore’s tax treaties with other countries.
+As the subsidiary company is treated as a resident company, it also enjoys tax benefits of Singapore as well as privileges arising out of Singapore’s tax treaties with other countries.
 The incorporation expenses are reasonable and the process is straightforward.

 For additional information on subsidiary setup, refer to Singapore Subsidiary Setup FAQs.